 What is your start-up story?

-What is your turnover, employee numbers etc compared to previous years?
+What are your employee numbers etc. compared to previous years?

 What problem does your company solve?